 David's Bridal operates stores in the US and globally.

 David's Bridal sells its bridal gowns and party dresses through its namesake retail stores, as well as online in the US, Canada, Puerto Rico, and internationally.

 Priorities for David's Bridal include expanding its store base (including overseas), bolstering its e-commerce platform, improving the customer experience, and adding to its portfolio of high-fashion brands.

-In fall 2013 the comapny entered the UK market with the opening of a store in East London.
-David's Bridal is looking to replicate its success in the US where the entire bridal party can be fitted in a single visit, by filling an unmet need in the UK market, which is dominated by appointment-only boutique shops or large department stores.
+In 2013 the company entered the UK market by opening a store in East London.
+David's Bridal is looking to replicate its success in the US, where the entire bridal party can be fitted in a single visit, by filling an unmet need in the UK market, which is dominated by appointment-only boutique shops or large department stores.

 Looking to cater to an increasing number of online wedding planners and shoppers, David's Bridal has turned to its website.
 The company provides a Style Council online feature, which spotlights industry experts the likes of celebrity stylists and Latina magazine beauty and fashion aficionados.
 Its blogs, podcasts, and other online content allow David's Bridal to offer up advice competitive with XO Group (formerly The Knot).
 In the same space, David's Bridal has an online bridal dress collection to capitalize on the increasing number of gowns purchased through the Internet.
 David's Bridal offers a Spanish-language website for Latina brides, which also sells Quinceañera gowns and communion dresses for younger customers.